 Nevertheless, law changes.
 Perhaps the nature of IHL has evolved over time in the direction of human rights thinking, and should evolve that way.
 That is the view I defend-–with some qualifications-–in the final sections of this essay.
 First, I explore the very different genealogies of IHL and human rights law, and explain how human rights thinking migrated into IHL.
 I attribute the migration to international criminal law, military occupations, and reactions to the U.S. war on terrorism.
 In the final sections, I explore two ways human rights thinking can be pursued in wars.
 One of them, I will argue, overplays and overestimates what human rights thinking can accomplish.
 It does so by, in effect, willing away fundamental differences between war and peace.
 The other is an approach that I have defended for more than three decades.
 It consists, at bottom, of taking a civilian’s-eye view of the disasters of war and reading the law accordingly-–recognizing, one might say, that Mother Courage and her children matter just as much to the law of war as Henry V and his band of brothers.

 Theoretical Boundaries of Armed Conflicts & Hum.
 Rts. (forthcoming)

 Scholarly Commons Citation

 Luban, David, "Human Rights Thinking and the Laws of War" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1474.
+1474.